declansullivan/CSV-to-JSON/README.md

 Each secret ID was arranged as such, so that each score was with its appropriate column value, increasing readability.

-Also included is a program that will find your ID when given and print out only your scores, as opposed to using ctrl f to find your scores.
+Also included is the program find_user.py that will find your ID when it is given and print out only your scores, as opposed to using ctrl f to find your scores.